 The more that you read, the more things you will know.
 The more that you learn, the more places you'll go.

-Daily literacy lessons is when the majority of reading and writing teaching takes place although we place emphasis on exporting literacy skills into different subjects and link learning where we can.
+A daily literacy lesson is when the majority of reading and writing teaching takes place although we place emphasis on exporting literacy skills into different subjects, making links explicit to deepen pupils’ experience.
 Literacy learning deals with language at three different levels:

-Initially on entry to school, phonic sounds are systematically taught to the children with accompanying books.
-Then a core reading scheme, usually Oxford Reading Tree, is used, moving on to book selections graded per reading ability from which children can choose.
-Record books accompany the child’s reading book so parents and teachers can record comments and progress on a daily basis.
+Initially on entry to school, phonic sounds are systematically taught using the Phonics Bug programme.
+A core reading scheme is used to ensure that children are reading books which cover the phase of phonics being taught.
+Record books accompany a child’s reading book so parents and teachers can record comments and monitor progress daily.
 Children have regular group reading sessions in which they are either guided by the teacher or work independently on book related tasks.